mschuwalow/git-cascade/README.md

 git cascade apply stack --new-tip pr-1 --strategy move-to-current-tips
 ```

+Use `move-to-planned-tips` instead when children should move to each parent's rewritten planned tip, ignoring commits added to the parent after planning.

 Replay in the current worktree instead of a temporary worktree:

 ```sh